 Do not send Form 5754 to the IRS.
 Keep it for your records.
 Withholding and Forms W-2G for multiple winners.
 If more than one person shares in the winnings from a single wager, the total amount of the winnings (less the amount wagered) will determine the amount of the proceeds for purposes of reporting and withholding.
-Do not allocate winnings to each winner before determining whether the withholding or reporting thresholds were reached
+Do not allocate winnings to each winner before determining whether the withholding or reporting thresholds were reached.

 For example, E purchases a sweepstakes ticket for \$1 on behalf of himself and S, who contributes an equal amount of the ticket price and who will share equally in any winnings.
-The ticket wins \$5,002.
-Since the winnings (\$5,002 - \$1 = \$5,001) are more than \$5,000, you must withhold 28% of \$5,001.
+The ticket wins 5,002.
+Because the winnings (5,002 - \$1 = 5,001) are more than 5,000, you must withhold 28% of 5,001.
 You must prepare a separate Form W-2G for E and for S using the information furnished to you on Form 5754.

-Paperwork Reduction Act Notice.
+Privacy Act and Paperwork Reduction Act Notice.
 We ask for the information on these forms to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
-We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
+We need it to figure and collect the right amount of tax.